suixinsuo/olympus-protocol/docs/B2C/ProductList.md

 # Product List

 ### Description
-ProductList is a storage that stores all funds and indices.
-The document serves as guideline to add tokenized cryptocurrency financial products to broaden your application’s product offerings.
+ProductList is a storage that stores all of the funds and indices.
+The document serves as a guideline to add tokenized cryptocurrency financial products to broaden your application’s product offerings.

 ### Get the productListAddress
-> To use Product List, first of all, you will have to get the productListAddress from ComponentList contract.
+> To use the ProductList, you will first need to get the productListAddress from the ComponentList contract.

 #### &emsp;Example code
 > The code below shows how to get the productListAddress with Web3.